 In case you want to add some creativity to the campaign, there are many ways to play with traditional Christmas symbols or the holiday spirit.
 The email below doesn’t use any Christmas colors opting for cyan and violet instead.
 The playful image makes the campaign exciting and memorable.
 The holiday aspect of it is also clear thanks to gift boxes and the banner text.

-It is always so good to know that the company you’re loyal to cares about you.
+It always feels so good to know that the company you’re loyal to cares about you.
 So, Christmas is the perfect time to make your customers personalized gifts to show that each of them matters a lot to you and your business.

 For example, you can use personalization to send emails with Christmas discounts on products your prospects have already shown interest in.
 Or just share some interesting statistics about their experience with your products, as Loom did in this email: